-Replacement competitors represents the other.
-They are the brands which sell a completely different product or service in a totally different category, but where your customers could choose to spend budget, rather than with you.
-These are brands which have the capability of replacing your business by offering a new solution.
+Replacement competitors represent the other.
+They are the brands that sell a completely different product or service in a totally different category, but where your customers could choose to spend budget, rather than with you.
+These are brands that have the capability of replacing your business by offering a new solution.

 An example would be Apple’s iPhone compared to Canon’s cameras. iPhones enable customers to take high quality images without the need for an expensive camera.

 Using the likes of Google, you can identify a solid list of your competitors by simply searching for your brand name or the service that you offer.
 For example, if we searched “beauty subscription boxes” we would see firstly who is ranking for this key term – and secondly, what businesses are running paid search campaigns for this term.

 Keeping a finger on the pulse of online activity can also help in your endeavours to crack the competitor landscape.
 There are huge communities in online forums and social media, where people will regularly ask other users for recommendations.
 Chances are, you’ll be able to find some of your competitors here.
 Furthermore, keeping an eye on trends in the news and specific trade publications will alert you to any big plans or releases your key competitors are planning.

 Finally, utilize your customer base!
 After all, they’re the people making the choice between you and countless other brands.
 Asking your customers about your competition will reveal insight into who your competitors are, what factors influenced your customer’s decisions and how you stack up against the competitive landscape.

 There is no one way to conduct an effective competitor analysis.
 But of course, the more areas you can gain an understanding of, the better insight you can extract.
 To get the best results from your competitor analysis, aim to select a few parameters for your research.
 Once you’ve identified your competitors, perhaps consider: